 Taking online classes and tutorials is a great way to keep yourself motivated and in safe hands while training at home (plus you get the added bonus of connecting with your community if you’re taking a live online class!).
-Again, more shameless self promo, don’t forget that here at IPDA we are running live online classes every weekday for exactly this reason, and I have an entire year’s worth of floorwork, conditioning and pole dance tutorials available to stream on my Patreon page.
+Again, more shameless self promo, don’t forget that here at IPDA we are running live online classes every weekday for exactly this reason, and I have an entire year’s worth of floorwork, conditioning and pole dance tutorials available to stream on my Learn Online page.

 There are now more online classes and tutorials than ever thanks to Covid-19 forcing us instructors and studio owners to adapt to the circumstances.
 When choosing from the plethora of online offerings, choose reputable brands and instructors that have the relevant qualifications and insurance to teach (if you’re not sure, ask them!).
 Just like with normal classes, the quality can vary massively, so it’s worth checking out before you sign up.